rjmccallumbigl/Google-Apps-Script---Sheets-to-Last.fm/README.md

 ## TODO

-  * Possible fix is to replace all non ascii characters with their standard equivalents automatically using RegEx
+  * Possible fix for [error #1](#Errors) is to replace all non ascii characters with their standard equivalents automatically using RegEx
     - https://stackoverflow.com/questions/150033/regular-expression-to-match-non-ascii-characters
       - [^\x00-\x7F]+
       - [^\u0000-\u007F]+